Group Whose NIH Grant For Virus Research Was Revoked Just Got A New Grant

 The letter also demanded that EcoHealth figure out the whereabouts of a scientist at the Wuhan lab whose photo was removed from its website, the paper reported.
 The scientist has been the focus of internet conspiracy theories suggesting she was in fact "patient zero" for the coronavirus.
 The Wuhan Institute of Virology has previously said that the scientist in question was a graduate student who had finished her master's degree and moved on to other work.

 Daszak confirmed NIH's conditions for restoring the prior grant to NPR and called them "preposterous."

 "I'm not trained as a private detective," he says.
 "It's not really my job to do that."

+Daszak says he still hopes NIH will change its mind and restore the canceled grant for its work in China.

+But for now, Daszak says he's excited about the research that will be possible thanks to the new NIH grant for the creation of the Centers for Research in Emerging Infectious Diseases, or CREID.
+The new grant will not be used for any research in China, he says.